Zer0t3ch/reddit-link-normalizer/README.md

 # Reddit-Participation

 ## What is it?
-Reddit-Participation is a chrome extension that serves one purpose: to remove all `np.reddit.com` links from Reddit.
+Reddit-Participation is a chrome extension that serves one purpose: to fix all `np.reddit.com` links posted on Reddit.

 ## Why?
 np.reddit.com links were created to help prevent the participation of users in one sub from interacting/participating with other subs that get linked.
 (Such as the links in `/r/bestof`)